hydra3333/Pi4CC/README.md

      - copy your playable .mp4 files into that level and/or subfolders
      - Of probable interest, playable .mp4 files are
          * not interlaced (a `Chromecast` device will not play them)
-         * max resolution of `1080p` and `SDR` colours (unless you have a `Chromecast Ultra` device, in which case `4K` and `HDR`)
+         * max resolution of `1080p` and having an `SDR` colour scheme (unless you have a `Chromecast Ultra` device, in which case `4K` and `HDR`)
          * ideally encoded with codecs `h.264(avc)/aac` ... or `h.265(hevc)/aac`
-           * videos encoded with hevc/avc won't play in a Chrome browser, but they will cast to and play one a Chromecast device
+           * videos encoded with `hevc/avc` won't play in a Chrome browser, but they *will* cast to and play on a Chromecast device
-           * (videos won't play in a Pi's Chromium browser)
+           * (... neither type of video plays inside a Pi's Chromium browser, unfortunately)
-         * google's probably out-of-date list of acceptable .mp4 codecs is at https://developers.google.com/cast/docs/media
+         * google's *probably out-of-date list* of acceptable .mp4 codecs is at https://developers.google.com/cast/docs/media
    - Note:
      - In the Pi, we will set the mount point for the USB3 disk to (usually) be `/mnt/mp4library`
      - The top level folder on the USB3 disk will (usually) be `mp4library`, thus accessible in the Pi via `/mnt/mp4library/mp4library`